 Arizona Raft Adventures (www.azraft.com) Can accommodate disabled travelers on rafting trips through the Grand Canyon.

-Disabled Sports USA Offers sport, adventure and recreation programs for those with disabilities.
+Disabled Sports USA Offers sports, adventure and recreation programs for those with disabilities.
 Also publishes Challenge magazine.

 Mobility International USA Advises USA-bound disabled travelers on mobility issues.